MarcosDemetry/MarcosDemetry.github.io/_research/2026-04-02-school-shootings.md

   <img src="/assets/img/research-school-shootings/het_interdistrict_oe.png" alt="Event-study by between-district open enrollment" width="100%"/>
 </details>

-**Policy implication:** There is a genuine **trade-off between school choice and integration**.
-Open enrollment policies expand educational opportunity for families who can act on them, but they also allow non-poor families to exit schools hit by violence faster and more completely, leaving behind a poorer, more segregated student body.
+**Policy implication:** Open enrollment policies expand educational opportunity for families who can act on them, but they also allow non-poor families to exit schools hit by violence faster and more completely, leaving behind a **poorer student body**.
+The segregation response, however, operates at the county level rather than the school level suggesting that the deeper inequality mechanism is residential relocation, which open enrollment policies alone cannot address.

 ### Background County Violence: The "Last Straw" ###